 3| Ensure your teenager understands there’s a lot of time to figure this out.

 In high school, students are frequently asked what they’re going to study in college and what career they’ll pursue.
 It can be so intimidating to students to feel as though they need to make a decision about their entire future – it’s as if life must be set in stone right after graduation day.

 Explain to your teen that there really is plenty of time to figure out what she’s passionate about.
 College is a great place to explore new subjects and potential interests – and they may change over time.
 And in fact, I often recommend that students enter college with an undeclared major if they’re just not sure what they want to study.
 This gives them the freedom to explore freely and follow interests as they arise.

 4| Discuss unique talents and abilities with your teen.

 Is your teenager great at fixing things?
-Maybe he has a gift for bringing people together to collaborate on projects.
-These are examples of strengths your teen has that can provide a window into what might ultimately make him happy and engaged.
+Maybe she has a gift for bringing people together to collaborate on projects.
+These are examples of strengths your teen has that can provide a window into what might ultimately make her happy and engaged.

 5| Brainstorm about potential passions and interests.

 Rather than simply listing all of the activities your kid could be involved in, start with what makes her feel inspired.
 To do this, ask open-ended questions like, “What problems do you feel passionate about trying to solve?
 If you had an unlimited amount of money, what would you do with your time?”

 For a list of 30 thought-provoking and brain-churning questions, download the What’s Your Passion? worksheet.
 (They’re great for conversation starters, too!)